Stockholm International Youth Science Seminar

 Stockholm International Youth Science Seminar (SIYSS) is an annual weeklong event for young international scientists, arranged in connection with the Nobel festivities by the SIYSS Committee of the Swedish Federation of Young Scientists.

 The history of SIYSS dates back to 1976 when the first seminar was organized by the Swedish Federation of Young Scientists, with inspiration from Society for Science & the Public in USA.
 Turning out a great success, the SIYSS program has continued, combining the encounter with Swedish science and the Nobel Prize Awarding Ceremonies with an intense social program ever since then.

 The program aims to promote international understanding and friendship, bringing together young people from all over the world with similar interests.
 The participants are selected in different ways; some are winners of national science fairs, others represent organizations for young scientists or are selected by merit at their home universities.
 Whatever their background, they all have two things in common: a great interest in natural sciences and a curiosity for other cultures and people.

-Following the COVID-19 pandemic the program was - for the first time in its history - completely digital.
+During the COVID-19 pandemic the program was - for the first time in its history - completely digital.